xyonico/BeatSaberSongLoader/README.md

 			-The name can be whatever you want, make sure its the same as the one found in info.json -Only supported image types are jpg and png
 		2. song.wav / song.ogg
-			-This is your song you would like to inject
+			-This is your song you would like to load
 			-Name must be the same as in info.json
 			-Only supported audio types are wav and ogg
 		3. easy.json / normal.json / hard.json / expert.json